Kindergarten or preschool stage is among the significant milestones for children and parents alike.

 3. Teacher as a guide:

-The Teacher is not the source of information and knowledge in a Montessori Institution, instead acts more as a guide towards the source of information.
+The Teacher is not the source of information and knowledge in a Montessori Institution, instead acts more as a guide toward the source of information.

 In a Montessori Kindergarten, teachers are observers and guides that facilitate auto-didactic education.